2018-2019 Betty Jean and Wayne Thiebaud Endowed Lecture

-David Salle, a contemporary American painter and essayist, will give the fourth Betty Jean and Wayne Thiebaud Endowed Lecture on Thursday, Nov.
+David Salle, a contemporary American painter and essayist, will give the fifth Betty Jean and Wayne Thiebaud Endowed Lecture on Thursday, Nov.
 1, 2018.

 Salle was one of a group of young, mostly New York, so-called neo-expressionist artists who came into prominence and became art stars in the 1980s, along with Julian Schnabel, Eric Fischl and others.
 His collage-like paintings feature overlapping imagery from a variety of sources—such as magazines, interior décor, and art history—layering figures and patterns into colorful compositions rendered in a straightforward, uncomplicated style.
 A native of Oklahoma, he studied at the California Institute of the Arts and has long been based in New York.
 He, Fischl, Schnabel and others showed at the Mary Boone Gallery in New York shortly after it opened in the then emerging hotbed of the New York art scene in SoHo.

 Salle has had solo exhibitions at the Whitney Museum, New York; Museum of Contemporary Art, Los Angeles; Museum of Contemporary Art, Chicago; Stedelijk Museum, Amsterdam; MoMA Vienna; Menil Collection, Houston; Haus der Kunst, Munich; Tel Aviv Museum of Art; Castello di Rivoli, Turin; the Kestner Geselshaft, Hanover.

 In the early 1980s, he began designing sets and costumes for ballet and opera produced at the Metropolitan Opera, the Paris Opera and other venues.
 He has also written regularly for Art in America, Modern Painters, The Paris Review, and Art News and recently became the first visual artist to write for The New York Review of Books.